 Once that's working, try running the program under Wine without recompiling it.
 See?
 No Wine source required at all, save for that one header, wine/test.h.

-If you want to use the Microsoft C++ Toolkit under Wine, install it under Windows, then copy it to your fake C drive; it'll work fine there.
-See CL Howto for some tips on making it easy to use from the Linux commandline.
+If you want to use the Microsoft C++ Toolkit under Wine, see CL Howto for some tips on making it easy to use it from the Linux command line.